ReDI-School/ux_ui_bootcamp/projects/03_web_application/README.md

 **Milestone Detail: [3.
 Milestone](https://github.com/ReDI-School/ux_ui_bootcamp/blob/main/projects/03_web_application/3_milestone.md)**

 ### 4. BONUS Milestone: Design Systems and Libraries
-If you want to delve into component systematization, explore Material Design and use it in your proposal's construction.
+The bonus milestone focuses on component systematization.
+You will explore Material Design and use it in your proposal's construction.

 **Deliverables:**
 - Modify Material Design styles according to your design proposal (theme builder).